Palinkara/CC-Project-2021/README.md

 The latter can be found in combination with the associated issue at:

-[[I 0] - Finish documentation including US, Issues & Milestones](https://github.com/Palinkara/Planify/issues/16) - Closed
+[[I 0] - Base approach on the user's needs](https://github.com/Palinkara/Planify/issues/16) - Closed

-[[I 1] - Create (and comment) the classes expected to be needed](https://github.com/Palinkara/Planify/issues/5) - Closed
+[[I 1] - Design the classes possibly needed for the application](https://github.com/Palinkara/Planify/issues/5) - Closed

 The User Story started at this point is: